 - Documents the results of the valuation process and the financial issues that were taken into consideration.

-- Provides the board of directors with written assurances that the value arrived at is fair from a financial point of view.
+- Provides the board of directors with a written opinion that the value arrived at is fair from a financial point of view.

 - Provides tangible evidence that can be used in litigation to demonstrate that the board of directors acted reasonably and on a fully informed basis.